ocornut/imgui/examples/README.txt

 TL;DR;
  - Newcomers, read 'PROGRAMMER GUIDE' in imgui.cpp for notes on how to setup ImGui in your codebase.
- - Refer to 'opengl_example' to understand how the library is setup, it is the simplest one.
+ - Refer to 'opengl2_example' to LEARN how the library is setup, it is the simplest one.
    The other examples requires more boilerplate and are harder to read.
+ - If you are using OpenGL in your application, probably use an opengl3_xxx backend.
+   Mixing old fixed pipeline OpenGL2 and programmable pipeline OpenGL3+ isn't well supported by drivers.
  - If you are using of the backend provided here, so you can copy the imgui_impl_xxx.cpp/h files to your project and use them unmodified.
- - If you have your own engine, you probably want to start from 'opengl_example' and adapt it to your engine, but you can read the other examples as well.
+ - If you have your own engine, you probably want to start from one of the OpenGL example and adapt it to your engine, but you can read the other examples as well.

 ImGui is highly portable and only requires a few things to run: